kamaal505/synthetic_math_prompts_agent/README.md

-Here is a comprehensive README for your **Synthetic Prompt Agent** project.
-It captures the full pipeline, modular architecture, API usage, and key developer notes:

----

 # 🧠 Synthetic Prompt Agent

 A modular framework for generating, validating, and filtering high-quality synthetic math prompts to stress-test LLMs.
 This system orchestrates multiple LLMs (e.g., OpenAI, Gemini, DeepSeek) to produce mastery-level questions with hints, verify their correctness, and assess whether a target model fails to solve them correctly.